 - Join a LIDS Committee: Join a small committee of LIDS Members that help plan a particular LIDS event.
 These include committees to help plan the annual spring trip, social events, or the LIDS Symposium.

 - Serve as a LIDS Section Representative: For 1Ls and LLMs interested in LIDS, one of the easiest (read: low time commitment!) ways to become involved is to serve as your section’s LIDS representative.
 This involves publicizing LIDS events to your section-mates via Facebook and chalking in classrooms.
 It also provides the opportunity to attend LIDS leadership meetings.
-To apply, please fill out this form.
+Applications will be circulated to the listserv at the start of the fall semester.

 - Attend LIDS events: LIDS has a wide array of great programming planned for the coming year.
 Events will run the gamut of professional development-focused careers panels and skills trainings to substantive events, such as this fall’s LIDS Symposium and International Women’s Day in the spring.